 Price & Similar Monitors

-The MSI MAG272QR goes for around $350 which is a bit steep.
+The MSI MAG272QR goes for around $350, which is a bit steep.
 Note that there’s also the MSI MAG272QP model, which is the same monitor, but without RGB lighting.

-For just $250, you can get the AOC CQ27G1 instead.
-Although it has a curved screen, 1800R curvature is really not that noticeable on 27″ sized monitors.
+For just $250, you can get the AOC CQ27G2 instead.
+Although it has a curved screen, 1500R curvature is really not that noticeable on 27″ sized monitors.